Jim Schley's Biography

 Jim Schley

-Jim Schley is the editor of the anthology Writing in a Nuclear Age (University Press of New England, 1984), the poetry chapbook One Another (Chapiteau Press, 1999) and a full-length book of poems: As When, In Season (Marick Press, 2008).
+Jim is author of the poetry chapbook One Another (Chapiteau Press, 1999) and a full-length book of poems, As When, In Season (Marick Press, 2008/2011).